Skip to content

 Food and pastry

 Food is a real reason to linger.
-The official all-day menu runs from bircher muesli, granola, toast, and eggs to focaccia sandwiches, salads, soup, and soft-boiled eggs with soldiers.
-Time Out also points to St John pastries, including cinnamon buns, croissants, jam doughnuts, and pain au chocolat.
+The all-day menu runs from bircher muesli, granola, toast, and eggs to focaccia sandwiches, salads, soup, and soft-boiled eggs with soldiers.
+The pastry side includes St John pastries, including cinnamon buns, croissants, jam doughnuts, and pain au chocolat.

 I would not treat it as a maximal brunch room, but it is stronger than a coffee-plus-croissant stop.
 Coffee first, then pastry at the window or eggs and a second drink if you are using Victoria as the start or end of the day.